NLM-OCCS/nlmfedcred/README.md

 The program looks for an INI file called `%APPDATA%\getawscreds.ini` or `$HOME/.getawscreds`:
 On Windows, `%USERPROFILE%\.getawscreds` is still supported.

-The defaults go in a seciton called `[DEFAULTS`, and each additional section becomes a named profile you can use with the `--profile` or `-p` command-line flag.
+The defaults go in a section called `[DEFAULT]`, and each additional section becomes a named profile you can use with the `--profile` or `-p` command-line flag.
 The configuration file is typically used to provide names and federated login points for different accounts, but can also be used to provide specific roles.
 A typical configuration for NLM's own environment is as follows:

     [DEFAULT]
-    role = nlm_aws_users
+    role = myapp_user_role

-    [NLM-INT]
-    idp = authtest.nih.gov
-    account = 758297805533

-    [NLM-WG]
-    idp = authtest.nih.gov
-    account = 765460880451

-    [NLM-PROD]
+    [int]
-    idp = auth.nih.gov
+    idp = fubartest.nih.gov
-    account = 070163433501
+    account = 999999999901

-    [NLM-QA]
+    [qa]
-    idp = auth.nih.gov
+    idp = fubar.nih.gov
-    account = 491634416615
+    account = 999999999902

-    [NLM-SEC]
+    [prod]
-    idp = auth.nih.gov
+    idp = fubar.nih.gov
-    account = 867452570402
+    account = 999999999903

 ### Region